 - Physicians’ assistants

-In addition to bringing a case against a specific medical professional, medical malpractice cases can also name the hospital, nursing home, clinic or other medical facility that employed the faulty medical professional.
+In addition to bringing a case against a specific medical professional, medical malpractice cases can also name the hospital, nursing home, clinic or another medical facility that employed the faulty medical professional.

 In South Carolina, a party claiming medical malpractice must prove that: